austin0308/Weather-API-Call/README.md

 I used Neil Lohmann's json.h file to read JSON files from C++.
 Here is the link to his GitHub: https://github.com/nlohmann/json

+I used a free API from OpenWeatherAPI.
+Just sign up, and get your API Key!
+Here is the link: https://openweathermap.org/api

 Please feel free to take a look!
 If you plan on using any code, just make sure to give me credit

 *****************************************